Vivian May · Director of the Humanities Center and Professor of Women’s and Gender Studies at Syracuse University.

 Advisory Board Members

-Beginning in 2018, the Principal Investigator/Directors administrative structure will be supplemented by the CNY Humanities Corridor Advisory Board.
+The Principal Investigator/Directors administrative structure will be supplemented by the CNY Humanities Corridor Advisory Board.

-- Kendall Phillips, Syracuse University, Representative
+- Patrick Williams, Syracuse University, Representative

 - Amanda Eubanks Winkler, Syracuse University, Representative